turingschool/mod-0-curriculum/session4/index.md

 Two good questions to ask when you're determining what should be classified as an attribute are:

-* "Is this piece of data something that could potentially stay the same over the course of an object's lifetime?" (you want the answer to be yes)
+* "Will this data undoubtedly change?" (you want the answer to be no)
 * "Is there any other data that underlies this piece of data?" (you want the answer to be no)

 CAUTION: Sometimes, methods will *feel* like they should be attributes.
 For example: `age`, `years_employed`, `percent_full`.